Zhang Lu (Han dynasty)

-Zhang Lu (died 216), courtesy name Gongqi, was a Chinese politician, religious leader, and warlord who lived during the late Eastern Han dynasty.
+Zhang Lu (died 216), courtesy name Gongqi, posthumously known as Marquis Yuan of Langzhong (閬中原侯), was a Chinese politician, religious leader, and warlord who lived during the late Eastern Han dynasty.
 He was the third generation Celestial Master, a Taoist religious order.
 He controlled a state in the Hanzhong region, which he had named Hanning (漢寧) until 215, when he surrendered to Cao Cao, whom he would serve until his death one year later.